-Typical Duties - Grade 4 - Level 1 - Care Stream: Overall responsibility for the provision of personal care to residents.
+Care Stream: Overall responsibility for the provision of personal care to residents.
 Coordinate and direct the work of staff.
 Schedule work programs.

-Typical Duties - Grade 4 - Level 1 - Support Stream: Coordinate and direct the work of staff involved with the preparation and delivery of food.
+Support Stream: Coordinate and direct the work of staff involved with the preparation and delivery of food.
 Schedule work programs.

-Typical Duties - Grade 4 - Level 1 - Maintenance Stream: Coordinate and direct the work of staff performing gardening duties.
+Maintenance Stream: Coordinate and direct the work of staff performing gardening duties.
 Schedule gardening work programs.
 Where required, let routine service contracts associated with gardening.

-- (b) Level Two: An employee who is required to deliver medication to residents in residential aged care facilities: - previously defined as Nursing Homes (as at 31 December 2004) by the Nursing Homes Act 1988 (NSW); or - in which more than 80% of places are "allocated high care places" as defined in the Aged Care Act 1997 (Cth) (the employer and HSU East agree to review the relevance of this requirement).
+- (b) Level Two: An employee who is required to deliver medication to residents in residential aged care facilities: - previously defined as Nursing Homes (as at 31 December 2004) by the Nursing Homes Act 1988 (NSW); or - in which more than 80% of places are "allocated high care places" as defined in the Aged Care Act 1997 (Cth).